grAyDHD/G_ENGINE/Library/demos/17_m3Paint/Design.md

 BUGLOG:
 after refactoring handleBrush entirely to one function, may be an improper order of operations that only happens occasionally, sometimes big rectangular block of pixels gets shifted left by one pixel.
-    seems to happen when directions are held and A is tapped? some square sizes have single empty pixel, implement better squareFill function
+    seems to happen when directions are held and A is tapped? some square sizes have single empty pixel, implement better squareFill function (due to odd dimensions not being divisible by 2)

 on clearing screen, the current brush position gets drawn